-Apple has removed Fortnite from the App Store thrownafter Epic Games gave the title its own payment method.
-Epic then filed a lawsuit against Apple.
-The first hearing between the two companies has now taken place.
-The first verdict was in favor of both parties.
+Apple removed Fortnite from the App Store after Epic Games added its own payment method to the game.
+Epic subsequently filed a lawsuit against Apple.
+The first hearing between the two companies has now taken place, and the initial ruling was in favor of both parties.

 After Epic Games filed a lawsuit against Apple, Apple struck again.
 On August 28, the company threatened to block all developer accounts and thus access to all developer tools, including the Unreal Engine.
 Epic Games then filed for an injunction to prevent exactly that from happening.
 Now the lawyers for both parties have been questioned and the first preliminary ruling has been announced.
 Accordingly, the exclusion of Fortnite remains legitimate, as Epic Games deliberately provoked the expulsion after the company knowingly violated applicable App Store guidelines.